MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-system-guard/system-guard-secure-launch-and-smm-protection.md

 ms.technology: windows-sec
 ---

+**Applies to:**

+-   Windows 11
+-   Windows 10

 # System Guard Secure Launch and SMM protection

-This topic explains how to configure [System Guard Secure Launch and System Management Mode (SMM) protection](system-guard-how-hardware-based-root-of-trust-helps-protect-windows.md) to improve the startup security of Windows 10 devices.
+This topic explains how to configure [System Guard Secure Launch and System Management Mode (SMM) protection](system-guard-how-hardware-based-root-of-trust-helps-protect-windows.md) to improve the startup security of Windows 10 and Windows 11 devices.
 The information below is presented from a client perspective.

 ## How to enable System Guard Secure Launch